-Silent Tears is a multi-media exhibition by internationally renowned photographer Belinda Mason, and emerging artists Dieter Knierim, Margherita Coppolino and Denise Beckwith.
+Silent Tears is a multi-media exhibition by internationally renowned photographer Belinda Mason, and emerging artists with disability, Dieter Knierim, Margherita Coppolino and Denise Beckwith.

 The Silent Tears exhibition reveals the lived experience of women with disability who are subjected to violence and women who acquired disability as a result of violence.
 There are twenty women in the project from six different countries and four continents and the project continues to grow.
 The participants collaborated as protagonists with the four artists, three of whom are emerging artists with disability, creating works based on the stories of women with disability who have been psychological, physical, emotional, economic, and cultural violence.
 The power the exhibition, lies in the hands of those who participate in it and have shared their stories which include; domestic violence, forced sterilisation, psychological trauma, female genital mutilation, neglect, sexual abuse within institutions or by family members.

 Silent Tears is representative of violence against women globally and ensures that the lived experiences and voices of women with disability who experience violence are included in conversations relating to violence perpetrated against all women.
 In doing so, Silent Tears adheres to the United Nations (UN) definition of violence against women, as any act of gender-based violence that results in, or is likely to result in, physical, sexual or mental harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life (UN, Declaration on the Elimination of Violence Against Women, 1993, p.1)